jule256/killernotes/README.md

   - ~~⚠ edit & create: the hidden "Importance" input has no default value (should be 0)~~ (Dominik)
   - ~~⚠ fancy css: date and time input is white on white~~ (Dominik)
   - ~~⚠ finish-filter: only works if click is on label `.filter-finished` and not if on on span `.kn-filter-finished` (Dominik)~~ ✓
-  - ⚠ finish-filter: `.disabled` does not work correctly (cursor, bg-color), e.g. if edit mode is active (Dominik) ✓
+  - ~~⚠ finish-filter: `.disabled` does not work correctly (cursor, bg-color), e.g. if edit mode is active~~ (Dominik) ✓
   - ~~⚠ line breaks in note-text~~ ✓
+  - ⚠ duedate error message in form not in right position

 ### @ideas
   - Additional features